 The good news is that our concert sponsors in cities across the country are shifting their 2022 concert dates to fit the 2023 schedule: Oct.
 11 – Nov.
 5.

 The Cornerstone Chorale & Brass presents a powerful message of reconciliation, healing and social justice through narration and a wide variety of traditional music.
 Woven together with newly composed musical themes, the concerts encourage faith communities and individuals to reach out in service to those in need.

 The nationally recruited professional ensemble brings together 20 singers, 7 instrumentalists and a narrator from across the country.
 During 480+ performances, Cornerstone has raised thousands of dollars for more than 200 charities in the U.S. and Canada.
-We celebrate our 20th national tour starting in October 2021.
-Be a part of it and support our mission.

 What Audiences Are Saying…

 Cornerstone Is Led By…

 Bruce is the founder and conductor of The Cornerstone Chorale & Brass, a nationally recruited, paid professional touring ensemble, performing fine choral music augmented with narration.
 Cornerstone has presented 463 performances in the United States and Canada, including Lincoln Center for the Performing Arts and Carnegie Hall in New York.

 He holds a bachelor’s degree from Concordia College (Moorhead, MN) where he studied under Paul J. Christiansen; a master’s degree from Michigan State University (East Lansing, MI) where he worked with composers H. Owen Reed and Jere Hutcheson; and a doctorate in music from the University of Illinois – Champaign-Urbana, where he studied with Harold Decker.
 His published pieces are performed nationwide.